bevacqua/perfschool/exercises/using_a_font_loader/solution.md

 npm install fontfaceonload browserify browserify-shim --save
 ```

-This is what the `package.json` had to look like:
+This is what the `package.json` had to look like in order for us to be able to use the
+`fontfaceonload` package.

 ```json
 {